ZacharyKeatings/Pykemon/README.md

 A reimagining of Gen 1/Gen 2 Pokemon written entirely in Python

 ## Current Features:
-At this stage of development, Pykemon is a collection of building blocks which haven't been assembled yet.
-What I have accomplished for far includes:
+At this stage of development, Pykemon is just a battle screen with a basic fight sequence.
+What I have accomplished so far includes:

 ### Pokemon class:
 #### Fully implemented: